surbhi-nijhara/techtumblr/mongodb-guide/doc_source/mongodb-csfle.md

 Let us first brush up the basic pre-requisites to understand the intended feature of encryption.

 ### Keys:
 There are two types of keys used in encryption of data.
 1) **Customer Master Key - CMK**
 2) **Data Encryption Key - DEK**

-Data Encryption key or simply Encryption keys is symmetric key.
+Data Encryption key(DEK) or simply Encryption key is a symmetric key.
 The client application deals with encryption and decryption of data using a DEK.
 In the MongoDb context, Data Encryption Key is stored in MongoDB vault which is essentially a collection in Mongo DB.

 DEK is secured using Customer Master Key (CMK).